 Return warning messages for failures to converge and model saturation?
 Default is TRUE.

-to the design matrix and may not be able to run if
+require access to the design matrix and may not be able to run ifreturnX=FALSE

 Not used.